 Quotas and limits

-After submitting your request, Google may contact you for more information, and inform you whether your request is approved or denied.
+After submitting your request, Google might contact you for more information, and inform you whether your request is approved or denied.

 Within any request, you may also supply PhraseSet and CustomClass resources.
-The following limits apply to such a context:
+The following limits apply to these resources:

 Speech Adaptation Limit Value